BlogInbound vs outbound marketing: what’s best for b2b?

-What’s Best for B2B?
+Inbound vs outbound marketing: What’s best for B2B?

 B2B lead generation can be split into two main categories; inbound marketing and outbound marketing.
 Is one better than the other?
 Which is the better marketing tactic in the B2B world?

 A lot of online content assumes all worthwhile marketing efforts are inbound.
 And while inbound marketing is undoubtedly great for many, the flood of content covering only this solution makes a key mistake.

 It misrepresents outbound, assuming ancient practices: sticking an ad in a magazine and cold calling a list bought from a dodgy data dealer.

 This post will look at both methods, and reveal how they can work in harmony to produce the perfect marketing mix.

 What’s the difference between inbound and outbound marketing?

 We’ll get into a detailed explanation of each shortly.
 For now, the difference between inbound marketing and outbound marketing can be summed up as follows:

 Inbound marketing aims to produce content that positions a brand in front of relevant consumers.
 The audience discovers the brand when they research a solution.
 Outbound marketing aims to discover and research relevant people, and initiate the conversation by sending messages out to that audience.